Research Sabbatical Laboratories

 Directed by Dr. Robert Guyton, the Cardiothoracic Research Laboratory conducts basic and translational research in cardiac surgery, cardiothoracic diseases and treatment; trains basic science and clinical investigators in cardiothoracic research and therapeutics; and develops innovative strategies and devices to treat cardiothoracic diseases.
 Recent studies have included protection of the heart during cardiac surgical procedures, cytoprotective actions of the gasotransmitters nitric oxide and hydrogen sulfide, and development of polymeric materials to control local cardiac mechanics.

 The basic science focus of Emory's critical care labs is gut integrity and the immunological host response in sepsis, with special attention to the settings of cancer or alcohol abuse.
-The labs are directed by Dr. Craig Coopersmith, vice chair of research for the Emory Department of Surgery.
-Dr. Coopersmith has several active grants, including three NIH R01 collaborations with transplant immunology researcher Dr. Mandy Ford, scientific director of the Emory Transplant Center, that are investigating aspects of the immunological host response in sepsis.
+The labs are directed by Dr. Craig Coopersmith, interim director of the Emory Critical Care Center and vice chair of research for the Emory Department of Surgery.
+Dr. Coopersmith has several active grants, including two NIH R01 collaborations with transplant immunology researcher Dr. Mandy Ford, scientific director of the Emory Transplant Center, that are investigating aspects of the immunological host response in sepsis.

 Research efforts in pediatric surgery involve the development of innovative surgical techniques and improving the quality and outcomes of pediatric surgical care.
 Ongoing, funded trials include investigations of novel techniques for medically refractory gastroesophageal reflux and MRI-guided endorectal pull-through for imperforate anus.